-In normal, healthy people, fungal nails are most commonly caused by fungus that is caught from moist, wet areas.
-Communal showers, such as those at a gym, or swimming pools are common sources.
+In normal, healthy people, fungal infections of the nails are most commonly caused by fungus that is caught from moist, wet areas.
+Communal showers, such as those at a gym or swimming pools are common sources.
 Athletes have been proven to be more susceptible to the fungus.
 This is presumed to be due to the wearing of tight-fitting, sweaty shoes associated with repetitive trauma to the toenails.
 Having athlete's foot makes it more likely that the fungus will infect your toenails.

 Elderly people and people with certain underlying disease states are also at higher risk.
 These include anything that impairs your immune system can make you prone to getting infected with the fungus.
 These include conditions such as AIDS, diabetes, cancer, or taking any immunosuppressive medications like steroids.

 Find out what women really need.